 The Arkansas USDA loan (also called a 502 Guarantee or Rural Development Loan) is a government insured mortgage program that allows home buyers to purchase a home with NO Money Down.

-In fact, USDA is one of the last 100% financing home loan available to qualified buyers, and allow for all closing costs to be either paid for by the seller or financed into the loan.
-Furthermore, USDA offers some the lowest fix interest rates of any loan on the market today.
+In fact, USDA is one of the last 100% financing home loan available to qualified buyers and allow for all closing costs to be either paid for by the seller or financed into the loan.
+Furthermore, USDA offers some of the lowest fix interest rates of any loan on the market today.

 To be eligible for it in Arkansas, the homebuyer must purchase a home within the eligible rural areas on the outskirts of Little Rock, Fort Smith, Fayetteville, Springdale, Jonesboro.
 Loan applicants will also need to have a household income that does not exceed the established limits where the home is located.
 Let’s take a look at the highlights and requirements of the USDA program.

 - 100% – ZERO down loans.
 Unlike conventional loans and even FHA, USDA Home Loans do not require any down payment.
 This is especially beneficial for first-time homebuyers.
 Saving up a down payment can be very difficult.
 Utilizing a USDA Home Loan means that is no longer an issue.

 - Seller contributions up to 6% towards home buyers closing costs.

 - Must be a Primary Owner-Occupied Residence – not a working farm, investment home, or vacant land.

 - Rural areas are generally those with less than 25,000 or less per capita – this includes MOST of Arkansas and its small towns/cities.
 Contact us below to discuss your location in detail.